akshay56/DataHack-AgeDetection/README.md

  Keras Model on Tensorflow:
  Train data extracted in the above steps haev been used for creating a Keras Sequencial Model with below hyperparameters

-o	No of Neurons in Input Layer : 54 (no of HOG features per image) o	No of Hidden Layer : 1 o	No of Neurons in Hidden Layers : 54 (no of HOG features per image) o	No of Neurons in Output layer : 3 (classification as middle, old or young) o	Epochs : 50 o	Batch Size  : 10
+o	No of Neurons in Input Layer : 55 (no of HOG features per image + target feature) o	No of Hidden Layer : 1 o	No of Neurons in Hidden Layers : 55 (no of HOG features per image + target feature) o	No of Neurons in Output layer : 3 (classification as middle, old or young) o	Epochs : 50 o	Batch Size  : 10